kamranahmedse/developer-roadmap/src/data/roadmaps/full-stack/content/123-deployment.md

 # Deployment

 Now that you know the basics of AWS, you should be able to deploy your application to AWS.
-You don't need to use al the AWS services, here is what you can probably get started with:
+You don't need to use all the AWS services, here is what you can probably get started with:

 - Setup an EC2 instance using any AMI (e.g. latest version of Ubuntu)
 - SSH into the EC2 instance using the key pair you created